As a cake smash photographer, I get asked the same questions all the time:

 Most parents don’t think about this, but it matters a lot!

-You’ll usually see buttercream or whipped cream cakes.
-I’ve ordered both depending on the family’s preference — but here’s what I’ve learned:
+You’ll usually see buttercream or whipped cream cakes from my cake smash portfolio.
+I’ve ordered both depending on the family’s preference, but here’s what I’ve learned:

-- Whipped cream — light chiffon sponge cake covered in whipped cream.
+• Whipped cream — light chiffon sponge cake covered in whipped cream.
 My personal favourite cake to use.
 Light, fluffy, every baby likes it.
 But it can melt quickly.
-I wouldn’t use it outdoors or with fancy decoration.
-For indoor sessions, my bakery usually freezes it so it’s the perfect texture when I get to the studio.
+I wouldn’t use it outdoors or with fancy decoration as it can be too soft.
+For indoor sessions, my bakery usually freezes it before I pick them up, so the cake has the perfect texture when I get to the studio.

-- Buttercream — Holds shape even in the hottest Edmonton summer.
+• Buttercream — Holds shape even in the hottest summer.
 But honestly… it’s usually too hard for a one-year-old to smash.
 And it’s so heavy.
-Most babies take two bites then not interested anymore.
+Most babies take two bites and lost interest.
 I only recommend it when parents want more flavour inside the cake, or when I need it to hold a special decoration.

 Some bakeries use plant-based whipped cream (also called non-dairy whipped topping) to save cost, because it’s cheaper and doesn’t melt as fast.
-Yes, it’s stable, fluffy, and looks nice in photos — but I personally won’t use it for my clients’ babies.
+Yes, it’s stable, fluffy, and looks nice in photos.
+However I personally won’t use it for my clients’ babies.
 To me, it’s ultra-processed food, and even a small amount doesn’t feel healthy for a one-year-old.

-So I highly recommend asking your bakery exactly what ingredients they use.
-We do cake smash sessions because by this age, babies can start eating more things but that doesn’t mean we should throw everything at them.
+So I highly recommend to ask your bakery what ingredients they use.
+We do cake smash sessions because at this age babies can start eating more things but that doesn’t mean we should throw everything at them.
 They are still very new to the food world.

-When I pick a bakery, I always choose the ones that use simple, clean ingredients.
-In my opinion, a smash cake should only include:
+When I choose a bakery, I always choose the ones that use simple, clean ingredients.
+In my opinion, a cake should only include:

 Eggs, dairy, oil, flour, and maybe a little natural flavouring — nothing extra.